home-assistant/home-assistant.io/source/_integrations/group.markdown

 This can be useful for cases where you want to control, for example, the multiple bulbs in a light fixture as a single light in Home Assistant.

-Home Assistant can group multiple binary sensors, covers, fans, lights, locks, media players, switches as a single entity, with the option of hiding the individual member entities.
+Home Assistant can group multiple binary sensors, climate devices, covers, fans, lights, locks, media players, switches as a single entity, with the option of hiding the individual member entities.

 {% include integrations/config_flow.md %}